chasecuppdev/contextkeeper-mcp/README.md

 # "Create a snapshot for the testing implementation"
 # "Show me the evolution of the ArchitecturePatternDetector"
 # "Search history for when we added fuzzy matching"

+# C# Code Search examples:
+# "Find all classes that implement IDisposable in solution.sln"
+# "Show me all references to the UserService class"
+# "What classes inherit from BaseController?"
 ```

 ## How It Works